guyko81/moirai_sklearn/CONTRIBUTING.md

 ## Questions?

-Feel free to open an issue for questions or discussions!
+Feel free to open an issue for questions, or discussions!